ifpen/chalk-it/documentation/docs/ds/ds-execution-engine.md

 ### setValue from script

-Python or JavaScript code can be written to define input to [Variable](../../ds/ds-basics/#variable) and [Memory](../../ds/ds-basics/#memory) dataNodes, using chalkit functions:
+Python or JavaScript code can be written to define input to [Variable](../../ds/ds-basics/#variable) and [Memory](../../ds/ds-basics/#memory) dataNodes, using chalkit API functions:

 - [setVariable](../../chalkitapi/#setVariable)
 - [setVariableProperty](../../chalkitapi/#setVariableProperty)
 - [setVariables](../../chalkitapi/#setVariables)

 This is useful to init and reset variables.
 See example [reset-counter.xprjson](/ds/xprjson/reset-counter.xprjson).

+The assessment of these functions is handled at the end of the current scheduling instance.

 ### DataNodes capabilities : summary